Skip to content

 DocKit Import & Export Guide

-DocKit supports importing and exporting data from Elasticsearch, OpenSearch, and DynamoDB in JSON, CSV, and Elasticsearch Bulk formats.
+DocKit supports importing and exporting data from MongoDB, Elasticsearch, OpenSearch, and DynamoDB in JSON, CSV, and Elasticsearch Bulk formats.
 This guide covers the full workflow for both operations.

 Prerequisites